Graphics and Compute: Volume 5 Ray-Tracing (Hardback)

 • Performance tuning techniques

-Graphics and Compute: Primer Volume 5 Ray-Tracing (Hardback) is an essential resource for developers looking to master modern software development practices.
+Graphics and Compute: Volume 5 Ray-Tracing (Hardback) is an essential resource for developers looking to master modern software development practices.
 Through clear explanations and practical examples, this book covers everything from fundamental concepts to advanced techniques.

 Whether you're a beginner looking to build a solid foundation or an experienced developer seeking to update your skills, this book provides valuable insights that you can immediately apply to your projects.